Emper0rAwes0me/RZA-Website-Source/README.md

 # RZA Website Source
 Source code for the T-Level Digital Production, Design and Development Exam 2024.
 This is where you can view the source code for the project.
 This was developed over a 30-hour period split across 4 weeks.
-View the live site here - https://smallerbenus.pythonanywhere.com/

 During this 4 week period, we had to have our exams rescheduled at least 4 times, with them being cancelled entirely on multiple occasions.
 We had 3 student's work permanently lost - or at least partially lost - with mine luckily being recovered.